Mathematics

 • In school, we follow the national curriculum and use White Rose Maths as a guide to support teachers with their planning and assessment.

-• The White Rose calculation policy is used within school to ensure a consistent approach to teaching the four operations over time, keeping fidelity to the scheme.
-In addition to the Maths lessons, we practice arithmetic daily (4-a-day) to embed strategies for effective calculation.
+• The White Rose calculation policy is used within school to ensure a consistent approach to teaching the four operations over time, ensuring fidelity to the scheme.
+In addition to daily Maths lessons, we practise arithmetic daily (4-a-day) to embed strategies for effective calculation.

 • At the start of each new topic, key vocabulary is introduced and revisited regularly to develop language acquisition, embedding as the topic progresses.
 This can be found on the Maths Working Walls in every classroom.